orkes-io/docs/docs/reference-docs/api/metadata/creating-workflow-definition.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating Workflow Definitions
+# Creating Workflow Definition

 Workflow can be defined as the collection of tasks and operators that specifies the order and execution of the defined tasks.

 ## Input Payload

-You can configure workflow definitions directly via UI and using API.
-The workflow definitions include the following parameters:
+You can configure workflow definition directly via UI and using API.
+The workflow definition include the following parameters:

 | Attribute                     | Description                                                                                                                                                                                                                                            |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |